donejs/donejs/docs/guide.md

 npm init
 ```

-[npm init](https://docs.npmjs.com/cli/init) will ask a couple of questions which can all be answered by choosing the default.
+[npm init](https://docs.npmjs.com/cli/init) will ask a couple of questions which we can all answer with the default answers.

-Now we can install the DoneJS package and write it as a dependency into `package.json` so that a new copy of the application can be set up in the future by simply typing `npm install`:
+Now we can install the DoneJS package and write it as a dependency into `package.json`:

 ```
 npm install donejs --save
 ```

-This will also install all of DoneJS's dependencies like:
+This will also install all of DoneJS's dependencies:

 - [StealJS](http://stealjs.com) - ES6, CJS, and AMD module loader and builder
 - [CanJS](http://canjs.com) - Custom elements and Model-View-ViewModel utilities